jgm/pandoc/doc/lua-filters.md

 :   This variable holds the `lpeg` module, a package based on
     Parsing Expression Grammars (PEG).
 It provides excellent parsing utilities and is documented on the official [LPeg homepage].
-Pandoc uses a built-int version of the library, unless it has been configured by the package maintainer to rely on a system-wide installation.
+Pandoc uses a built-in version of the library, unless it has been configured by the package maintainer to rely on a system-wide installation.